321zhou-zhou/ICD-Loss-ReID-Training/README.md

 This project is built on [TransReID](https://github.com/damo-cv/TransReID).
 Please cite the original TransReID paper and repository when using the upstream training framework.

 The upstream MIT license and attribution are retained.
-See `LICENSE` and `THIRD_PARTY_NOTICES.md` for details.
+See `LICENSE` for details.